-Before homing in on Bordeaux, I thought it would be useful to first look at a few geological concepts.
+Before homing in on the wines of Bordeaux, I thought it would be useful to first look at a few geological concepts.
 Fear not; I have no intention of presenting you with a geological timetable for you to learn.
 But it makes sense to at least look at the basic rock types, so that we all understand their origins, followed by a very broad overview of the geology of all France.
 The emphasis here is on the word broad, because in no way will this be a detailed examination.
-Nevertheless, taking an overview in this fashion not only allows us to understand why Bordeaux's geology is how it is, it is also useful for understanding other regions of France.
+Nevertheless, taking an overview in this fashion not only allows us to understand why Bordeaux’s geology is how it is, it is also useful for understanding other regions of France.

 Keeping it simple, then, rock generally has one of these three basic origins: